© UNICEF/NIGB2010-0214/Giacomo Pirozzi|

 UNICEF is a founding partner, with the World Health Organization (WHO), the United Nations Development Programme (UNDP), and the World Bank of the Roll Back Malaria (RBM) initiative, a global partnership established in 1998 to catalyze support for malaria control and elimination, and to rally partners around a common plan of action to fight the disease.
 One of the keys goals of the 2011 revision of the GMAP was to reduce global malaria deaths to near zero by the end of 2015.

-In recognition of its role as the third biggest killer of children in Africa, malaria prevention and control interventions form an integral component of a minimum package of UNICEF’s high impact maternal and child survival interventions.
-Integrated programming of this kind utilizes existing systems with relatively high utilization by target groups, including the Expanded Program on Immunization (EPI), Integrated Management of Neonatal and Childhood Illness (IMNCI), child health days for children under five and ante-natal care (ANC) for pregnant women.
+In recognition of its role as one of the major killers of children in Africa, malaria prevention and control interventions form an integral component of a minimum package of UNICEF’s high impact maternal and child survival interventions.
+Integrated programming of this kind utilizes existing systems with relatively high utilization by target groups, including the Expanded Program on Immunization (EPI), Integrated Management of Childhood Illness (IMCI), child health days for children under five and ante-natal care (ANC) for pregnant women.
 UNICEF is also focused on scaling-up integrated Community Case Management (iCCM) which targets pneumonia and diarrhea, and in some instances also malnutrition.
 UNICEF also supports countries to implement at scale including through support to rapid signature of Global Fund to fight AIDs, TB and Malaria grants, technical and implementation support especially in the areas of monitoring and evaluation, procurement and supply chain management, behaviour change communication, health systems strengthening and long-lasting insecticide treated nets (LLIN) distribution to ensure effective implementation.

 Insecticide-Treated Nets (ITNs)